Disney’s California Adventure – Part III: The Unusual Undoing of Imagineering’s Billion Dollar Californian Reimagining

 For that reason, fans might’ve been momentarily stunned when – at the D23 Expo in 2022 – Josh D’Amaro almost casually breezed by the announcement that a new San Fransokyo land was en route to Disney California Adventure.

-Especially for Park Lore readers (who hopefully saw my plans for a fully-immersive Big Hero 6 land as part of my from-scratch concept park, Disney’s Fantastic Worlds) San Fransokyo conjures images of a Cars Land-scaled expansion and a KUKA Robo-arm dark ride sending guests flying through the streets alongside the Big Hero 6 team.
+Especially for Park Lore readers (who hopefully saw my plans for a fully-immersive Big Hero 6 land as part of my from-scratch concept park, Disney’s Fantastic Worlds) San Fransokyo conjures images of a Cars Land-scaled expansion anchored by a KUKA Robo-arm dark ride sending guests flying through the streets alongside the Big Hero 6 team.
 In other words, it sounded like a windfall for the park… until D’Amaro revealed the art.

 Image: Disney